lenderpanel

 Recently asked questions about conveyancing in Eastbourne

-The suggested premium range above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
-Do not use this information in a Notice of Claim or as an informal offer.
-There may be other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Please do not take any other action based on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of comprehensive due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before seeking the advice of a professional.

 Last updated